adalca/medical-datasets/README.md

 # medical-datasets
-Tracking medical datasets, with a focus on medical imaging
+Personal tracking of interesting medical datasets, with a focus on medical imaging
 To start, these will be a bit unorganized, but I'll organize it as it grows